ceph/ceph/monitoring/prometheus/README.md

 configuration stanza points).

 ### SNMP
-Ceph provides a MIB (CEPH-PROMETHEUS-ALERT-MIB.txt) to support sending prometheus alerts through to an SNMP management platform.
-The translation from prometheus alert to SNMP trap requires the prometheus alert to contain an OID that maps to a definition within the MIB.
-When making changes to the prometheus alert rules file, developers should include any necessary changes to the MIB.
+Ceph provides a MIB (CEPH-PROMETHEUS-ALERT-MIB.txt) to support sending Prometheus alerts through to an SNMP management platform.
+The translation from Prometheus alert to SNMP trap requires the Prometheus alert to contain an OID that maps to a definition within the MIB.
+When making changes to the Prometheus alert rules file, developers should include any necessary changes to the MIB.